JuliuskGitHub/Proper-Reviews/README.md

 4. Under events to trigger, select the option to select individual events, and pick **Repositories**.
 5. Save the webhook and leave the page.

-## Using Review Sentinel
+## Using Proper Reviews

-In order to activate Review Sentinel, simply create a new repository in the organization.
+In order to activate Proper Reviews, simply create a new repository in the organization.
 The automation will take care of the rest.
 Please note that since this is a free-tier account, this will only work with public repositories.

 ## Attributions